Do Go On - 125 - The Legend of Bigfoot

 No, I think that's really hard.

-Something other people say is like, uh, Patterson, some people say, like skeptics say, he's
+Something other people say is like,

-He's spent his whole life lying, right?
+He spent his whole life lying, right?

-Something that's what some say.
+That's what some say.

-So I think later we were saying seven and a half feet.
+He also changed it so it was, I think later he was saying seven and a half feet.

-but that's also something that can happen.
+But that's also something that can happen.

 Also, to go back to that YouTube comment thing again,